jonback40/javelin-bp/README.md

 gulp help              Display a listing of all tasks contained in gulpfile.js.
 ```

-### Additional Files
-Located within the `./ai` directory are several Adobe Illustrator files and `.svg` files that come packaged with newly generated site templates.
-These are just placeholders and are meant to be replaced.
-The `.ai` files are also placeholders and are meant to be edited and saved over.

 ### Usage
 The `gulp build [--type]` command will guide you through the process of generating boilerplate files for either a **desktop**, **mobile** or **responsive** website project.
 Once the task is complete, you must locate the `./build` directory that was created by the task and move its contents to your project.